ace01603/autograder-template/README.md

 You should see a folder called node_modules appear in the staging folder.

 ## Add tests to staging/autograderTests/testFile.js
 Write your tests in the runTests function already in testFile.js.
-Tests can take any format but each test should result in a pass or fail with a student-facing message, which is added to the TestResults object as shown in the comments in testFile.js.
+Tests can take any format but each test should result in a pass or fail with a student-facing message, which is then added to the TestResults object as shown in the comments in testFile.js.

 You will find lots of utility functions and some pre-defined tests for common functionality (e.g. checking the canvas is a specified size) in staging/testingDependencies/test-utils.js.
-These functions are toward the bottom of test-utils, in two regions: "GENERAL PURPOSE FUNCTIONS" and "GENERIC TESTS THAT MIGHT BE USEFUL".
+These functions are toward the bottom of test-utils in two regions: "GENERAL PURPOSE FUNCTIONS" and "GENERIC TESTS THAT MIGHT BE USEFUL".

-## Test and run the tests
+## Test and run your tests
-Before uploading the autograder to Gradescope, you should test your tests by running them on a selection of sample solutions e.g. a fully correct solution and solutions with each problem you are testing for.
+Before uploading the autograder to Gradescope, you should test your tests by running them on a selection of sample solutions e.g. a fully correct solution and solutions with each potential problem you are testing for.
 A sample solution is just a sketch file (sketch.js) that you put in the staging folder.
 It should be at the same level as index.html.
 You can run index.html using Live Preview to check the sketch visually.

 Tests are run from the command line.
 Make sure your Terminal is running in the staging folder, then run: